turtlepod/app.turtlepod.xyz/ai-rewriter-extension/README.md

 ## Setup

 1. Click the extension icon to open the popup
+2. Choose your preferred AI provider (Google Gemini or OpenAI ChatGPT)
-2. Enter your Gemini API key (get one from [Google AI Studio](https://makersuite.google.com/app/apikey))
+3. Enter your API key:
+   - For Gemini: Get one from [Google AI Studio](https://makersuite.google.com/app/apikey)
+   - For ChatGPT: Get one from [OpenAI Platform](https://platform.openai.com/api-keys)
-3. Click "Save API Key"
+4. Click "Save Settings"

 ## Usage